Martin Österdahl: Eurovision Song Contest

-As Executive Supervisor, Österdahl has the last call with regards to the production of the Eurovision Song Contest, with the ability to overrule the producers, and instruct.
-He is also responsible for the organization of the voting system of the contest.
-He first made his debut as Executive Supervisor at the Junior Eurovision Song Contest 2020 in Warsaw, and later at the Eurovision Song Contest 2021 in Rotterdam.
+As executive supervisor, Österdahl had the last call with regard to the production of the Eurovision Song Contest, with the ability to over-rule the producers, and instruct.
+He was also responsible for the organisation of the voting system of the contest.
+He made his debut the role at the Junior Eurovision Song Contest 2020 in Warsaw, and later at the Eurovision Song Contest 2021 in Rotterdam.
 During his first years in the role, adaptations of the Eurovision format were announced for other continents, with the first such adaptation, American Song Contest, debuting in 2022.